Our DIY Electric Fireplace {The REVEAL!}

 We used the exact same process that we used for the DIY mantel at our old house, with one small twist.
 We wanted the mantel to feel like it wrapped around the entire fireplace, so it could cover the transition between the shiplap and the Roman Clay.
 So, when we built it we cut the side pieces so they’d extend all the way to the wall.

 The finished result is gorgeous, and I’m so glad we decided to wrap it.
-The one issue we ran into was that since we cut the side pieces at a 45-degree angle (so the mantel seams were all mitered), it was also mitered on the part where it was covering the framed wall.
+The one issue we ran into was that since we cut the side pieces at a 45-degree angle (so the mantel seams were all mitered), it was also mitered on the part where it meets the shiplap.

-We tried to just cut the front portion at a mitered angle, but it proved to be too tricky so we solved it by mitering the entire side, then cutting a small piece later to piece into that 45-degree cut.
-We simply glued it in place, then filled it with wood filler and stained to match.
+We simply cut a small piece later to piece into that 45-degree cut.
+We glued it in place, then filled it with wood filler and stained to match.
 I’ll give a closer look at this on my Instagram stories (I have two fireplace highlights in my profile!), if that description is too confusing for you!

 I stained the mantel with Varathane’s Dark Walnut (my go-to for a nice, deep brown) and it pairs perfectly with the Roman Clay.
 I loved the matte, slightly rustic finish on the wood, so instead of sealing with a polyurethane, I decided to just go with a finishing wax.
 It was much faster (only takes about 10 minutes to dry), and left the finish looking exactly how I wanted it to.